 Pen!
 What is it good for?
 This has got to be one for flashing about in the office, hasn’t it?
 Certain other highly-prized (and highly-priced) German brands don’t look nearly as cool…

 VFM Now this one’s a bit tougher.
 With the standard steel nib, it’s a fairly expensive proposition for what is a well-made and handsome but not exactly extraordinary pen.
-With the gold nib, which comes at a rather inflated RRP (close to £140), the overall package would comes to over £200 – and even for a pen as lovely as this is, that’s a rather challenging proposition.
-In future we think it ought to be possible – perhaps by trimming retail margins a little and switching to JoWo for the nibs – to sell the Elite with a gold nib fitted for quite a bit less than that, and we’re talking that over with Kaweco and see what can be done.
+With the gold nib the overall package would comes to over £200 – and even for a pen as lovely as this is, that’s a somewhat challenging proposition.

 Our overall recommendation This is a handsome, well-made pen which looks good on the desk and does the job competently with a steel nib, although we think the recommended retail price is a getting a bit high.
 With a gold nib, it’s a really lovely writer, but that’s harder to obtain at the moment, so our advice would be to buy one direct from the Kaweco-run direct-selling site Mostwanted (the one place where you can buy the Elite with a gold nib fitted, at the moment) or transplant a third-party #6 .